CocoaMilka/ExampleUnityDLL-Cpp/README.md

 ## Creating your Header and Source Files

 1. Start off by creating a header file `ExampleUnityDll.h` and adding the following code:

+**Note:** You are not limited to functions, structs and classes can be exported as well!
 ```c++
 #pragma once